Mental Health Facilities Grant County, WI

 Unified Community Services

-Unified Community Services is a mental health facility in Grant County, WI, located at 200 West Alona Lane, 53813.
+Unified Community Services is one of mental health facilities in Grant County, Wisconsin, located at 200 West Alona Lane, 53813 zip code.
 Unified Community Services provides outpatient treatment.
-Unified Community Services provides group therapy, individual psychotherapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
-Some other services available at Unified Community Services include case management, court-ordered outpatient treatment and suicide prevention services.
+Unified Community Services provides integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Additional services provided at Unified Community Services include court-ordered outpatient treatment, suicide prevention services and case management.

 Learn More